What is the role of a Master of Ceremonies at a wedding?

 The Drinks Reception

-As well as playing some appropriate background music at just the right volume, i.e. enough to add to the atmosphere, but not loud enough to disturb conversation, I also chat with some of the guests, get to know them, and help out where required, such as directing them to restrooms, helping with places to leave bags, camera cases etc, charging phones with dead batteries etc. It is also at this point that I would make the first announcements which would include informing people exactly when the wedding breakfast will commence and giving them sufficient warning, so that they have enough time to pop to the loo, go outside for a cigarette break and so on.
+As well as playing some appropriate background music at just the right volume, i.e. enough to add to the atmosphere, but not loud enough to disturb conversation, I also chat with some guests, get to know them, and help where required, such as directing them to restrooms, helping with places to leave bags, camera cases, charging phones with dead batteries, etc. It is also at this point that I would make the first announcements which would include informing people exactly when the wedding breakfast will start and giving them sufficient warning, so they have enough time to pop to the loo, go outside for a cigarette break and so on.
 If the bride and groom have planned a Receiving Line, this is another area I can assist with, if required.